Skip Navigation

 4.1.1 Alberta Utilities Commission

 The AUC is an independent, quasi-judicial government agency mandated to ensure that Alberta’s utility services are provided in a manner that is fair, responsible and in the public interest.
 To this end, the AUC regulates electric utilities so that customers receive safe and reliable service at just and reasonable rates.
-Among other things, the AUC is responsible for: overseeing tolls and tariffs regarding energy transmission; siting and approval of new generation and transmission facilities; establishing requirements for retail electric markets; and adjudicating market participant conduct.
+Among other things, the AUC is responsible for: overseeing tolls and tariffs regarding energy transmission; siting and approval of new generation and transmission facilities; establishing requirements for retail electricity markets; and adjudicating market participant conduct.

 4.1.2 Alberta Electric System Operator